EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 # The COSE Object # {#sec-cose-object}

-When creating a protected CoAP message, an endpoint in the group computes the COSE object as defined in Section 5 of {{I-D.ietf-core-object-security}}, with the following modifications.
+When creating a protected CoAP message, an endpoint in the group computes the COSE object using the untagged COSE_Encrypt0 structure {{I-D.ietf-cose-msg}} as defined in Section 5 of {{I-D.ietf-core-object-security}}, with the following modifications.

 1. The value of the "Partial IV" parameter in the "unprotected" field is set to the Sequence Number used to protect the message, and SHALL always be present in both multicast requests and unicast responses.
 Specifically, a multicaster endpoint sets the value of "Partial IV" to the Sequence Number from its own Sender Context, upon sending a multicast request message.
 Furthermore, unlike described in Section 5 of {{I-D.ietf-core-object-security}}, a listener endpoint explicitly sets the value of "Partial IV" to the Sequence Number from its own Sender Context, upon sending a unicast response message.

 2. The value of the "kid" parameter in the "unprotected" field is set to the Sender ID of the endpoint and SHALL always be present in both multicast requests and unicast responses.

-3. The "unprotected" field of the "Headers" field SHALL include also the following parameter:
+3. The "unprotected" field of the "Headers" field SHALL include also the following parameters:

    * gid : its value is set to the Context Identifier (Cid) of the group's Security Context.
 This parameter is optional if the message is a CoAP response.

-   * cs : its value is set to the counter signature of the COSE_Encrypt0 object (Appendix C.4 of {{I-D.ietf-cose-msg}}), computed by the endpoint by means of its own private key.
+   * countersign : its value is set to the counter signature of the COSE object (Appendix C.3.3 of {{I-D.ietf-cose-msg}}), computed by the endpoint by means of its own private key as described in Section 4.5 of {{I-D.ietf-cose-msg}}.

 4. The Additional Authenticated Data (AAD) considered to compute the COSE object is extended.
 In particular, the "external_aad" considered for secure response messages SHALL include also the following parameter: